jazzband/django-auditlog/docs/source/usage.rst

 **AUDITLOG_CID_HEADER**

 The request header containing the Correlation ID value to use in all log entries created as a result of the request.
+The value can of in the format `HTTP_MY_HEADER` or `my-header`.

 .. versionadded:: 3.0.0

 **AUDITLOG_CID_GETTER**

 The function to use to retrieve the Correlation ID.
+The value can be a callable or a string import path.

+If the value is `None`, the default getter will be used.

 .. versionadded:: 3.0.0